benhoff/blog/content/pyqt-hello-world.rst

 Getting Started
 ---------------

+This is the first step in the `PyQt Tutorial series`_!
+Welcome!

 We're going to start with a hello world application, as sometimes getting everything installed and working correctly can be an emotionally terrifying experience.
 Just ask me.
 I've done software before.

 So starting from nothing.